huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 ## AWS Config Rule Costs:

-The following information is obtained from AWS. - https://aws.amazon.com/config/pricing/
+The following information is obtained from AWS, https://aws.amazon.com/config/pricing/.

 With AWS Config, you are charged a one-time fee based on the number of Configuration Items recorded.
 $0.003 per Configuration Item recorded